douglasyao/FR-Perturb/README.md

 <br /><br />
 # Other options

-FR-Perturb has many other options that can be used to tweak data processing, model hyperparamters, p-value calculation, and other things.
+FR-Perturb has additional options that can be used to tweak data processing, model hyperparameters, p-value calculation, and other things.

 ### Data processing

 **1**. `--large-dataset`.
 This flag should be set if memory is an issue when processing the dataset using FR-Perturb with default parameters.
-With 100G of RAM, default FR-Perturb can handle datasets with ~500K cells.
-If set, FR-Perturb can handle datasets with up to millions of cells.
+With 100G of RAM, default FR-Perturb can handle datasets with ~300K cells.
+If set, FR-Perturb can handle datasets with up to millions of cells, though compute time is substantially increased.
 It uses memory-efficient randomized partial SVD rather than sparse PCA during factorize step of factorize-recover.

 **2**. `--batches [BATCHES]`.
 If `--large-dataset` is set, then data is processed in batches.
 This flag specifies how many batches to use.
-Increasing this number reduces the amount of memory but increases running time.
+Increasing this number reduces the amount of memory but increases compute time.
 Default 10.

 **3**. `--gene-column-name [GENE_COLUMN_NAME]`.
 By default, FR-Perturb will assume that the index of `.var` of the AnnData object represents gene names when outputting results.
 If a different column of `.var` corresponds to the desired gene names, then the column name should be specified with this flag.